 Lightning is one of nature’s most powerful forces.
 Lightning can have devastating effects on people, property and trees.
 Each strike of lightning can reach more than five miles in length, and produce temperatures greater than 50,000 degrees.
 Trees occupy a particularly susceptible position in the landscape, since they are often the tallest objects.
 A tree’s biological functions and/or structural integrity are affected by lightning strikes.
 Along the path of the strike, sap boils, steam is generated and cells explode in the wood, leading to strips of wood and bark peeling or being blown off the tree.
 Many trees are severely injured internally or below- ground by lightning despite the absence of visible, external symptoms.
 Lightning or electrical current passes from the trunk of the tree through the roots and dissipates in the ground.
 Generally, when lightning damage has created hazardous broken branches, corrective pruning should be done.
 However, waiting two to six months is recommended before doing major and expensive corrective pruning to assess whether the tree will recover.
 Historic, rare, and specimen trees, especially when they are the center of landscapes or they shade or frame recreational areas, are valuable and can be protected by a properly installed lightning protection system.

 Fungi are responsible for the majority of plant diseases, and most trees are susceptible to at least one type of fungi.
 Symptoms of fungal diseases vary, but fruiting bodies are often present and aid in accurate diagnosis.
 However, many beneficial fungi exist that play an important role in the natural cycling of nutrients.
 Mycorrhizae are symbiotic relationships between certain types of fungi and many tree species, aiding in the uptake of water and nutrients.
-For most fungi to exist, they must receive plenty of moisture and need specific temperatures.
+A Tampa arborist will advise that for most fungi to exist, they must receive plenty of moisture and need specific temperatures.

 Roots and Soil